 By Texas Homesteader ~

 I’m a big fan of Planned Leftovers.
-That’s when some of the components of today’s meal were actually prepared for a completely different dish yesterday.
+That’s the method of cooking when some of the components of today’s meal were actually prepared for a completely different dish yesterday.

 It’s a super-fast meal since some of the ingredients of tonight’s entrée have already been cooked.